Studies Show Employee Resilience Linked To Higher Productivity

 - Understand the needs of your employees.
 Every organisation is as unique as the people who run them, so what works for each organisation will differ.
-It is important to identify which areas you see as needing training and adapt your approach to better suit them.
+It is important to identify which areas you see needing training and adapt your approach to suit them better.

 - Training leaders to understand mental health.
 Your management and team leaders will be the first to spot an employee who has had more absent days than usual or is showing up to work but doesn’t have their head in the game (presenteeism).
 These are easy enough problems to solve, so robust and well-trained leadership is your best investment.

 - Create a resilient culture.
-Promote an open and trusting management style and train managers to understand the importance of supporting the mental wellbeing of employees.
+Promote an open and trusting management style and train managers to understand the importance of supporting employees’ mental well-being.
 Making a declaration isn’t enough.
 Commitment to mental health support requires action and regular communication.

 Get in touch with us to learn more about our customisable corporate training modules for employee mental health.